 - Never lie

-If this is always true, even more so when they ask us a question.
-Children know when we are not saying something untrue, but they accept it out of trust towards their parents.
-So necessarily, given the age, simplify and adapt your communication to them avoiding certain concepts and certain terms, also in order not to create confusion, but do not lie.
+If this is always true, it is even more so when they ask us a question.
+Children know when we're not saying something that's not true, but they accept it out of trust in their parents.
+So necessarily, given your age, simplify and adapt your communication to them avoiding certain concepts and certain terms, also in order not to create confusion, but do not lie.

 - How to talk to them